 Respondent disagrees with PIAB assessing case

-When PIAB receives your application for compensation, it will give you an application number.
-It will then inform the person you hold responsible for your injury (the respondent) about your claim.
+When PIAB receives your claim, it will give you an application number.
+It will then inform the respondent about your claim.
 The respondent has 90 days to agree to let PIAB assess your claim.

 Motor accident with uninsured or unknown driver